 Confluence permits its personnel to engage in personal securities transactions.
 A personal securities transaction by an employee raises a potential conflict of interest if an employee trades in a security that is considered for purchase or sale for an investment strategy of Confluence.
 The Code of Ethics is designed to ensure that those persons at the firm who are responsible for developing or implementing our investment advice or who provide the investment advice to clients are not able to act thereon to the disadvantage of clients.
 The Code of Ethics requires personnel to put clients' interests ahead of their own and to report personal securities transactions.
-In most circumstances, client trading is required to be completed prior to an employee conducting any personal trading.
-The Code further prohibits Confluence's personnel from using any material nonpublic information in securities trading.
-Confluence and its personnel have provided initial funding for establishing new investment strategies that may subsequently be offered to clients.
+In most circumstances, personal securities transactions are required to be preapproved.
+The Code of Ethics further prohibits Confluence's personnel from using any material, non-public information in securities trading.
+It should be noted that Confluence and its personnel have provided initial funding for establishing new investment strategies that may subsequently be offered to clients.
 Although Confluence will seek to manage such strategies in a manner substantially the same as if such strategies had opened for investment to clients, no assurance can be given that the investment performance of such strategies will be the same than if such strategies had been more widely available for investment by clients.

 It is Confluence's current policy that the firm will generally not affect any principal or agency cross securities transactions for client accounts.
-Cross trades between client accounts are allowed in limited circumstances when in the best interest of the client and properly documented with all parties.
+Cross trades between client accounts are allowed in limited circumstances when in the best interests of the client and properly documented with all parties.